Pon Megalai: Plot

-The film begins with the news reporter Malarvannan (Abhinay) finding the bloodied and unconscious body of Megalai (Nithya Das) in a nun's dress near a railway track.
-Malarvannan and a local police inspector then visit the nearby church and ask the church father (Karvannan) to identify her at the hospital.
-At the hospital, the church father is shocked to see Megalai, as well as the minister Thandavarayan (T. S. Raghavendra) and the police inspector Gajapathi (Naga Kannan).
+The film begins with the news reporter Malarvannan finding the bloodied and unconscious body of Megalai in a nun's dress near a railway track.
+Malarvannan and a local police inspector then visit the nearby church and ask the church father to identify her at the hospital.
+At the hospital, the church father is shocked to see Megalai, as well as the minister Thandavarayan and the police inspector Gajapathi.

-In the past, Megalai lived happily with her father Ramanathan (Charuhasan) and her little sister Sangeetha (Anusha Raghavendra).
-After the death of her father, Megalai had the duty of looking after her sister and finding a job.
-Megalai then sought her father's government job but the officer demanded sexual favours from her in return for the job and Megalai refused.
-She went to the beach to clear up her mind and stayed there the whole day.
-As night fell, some drunk men tried to misbehave with her and the police officer Gajapathi drove them out and took her to the police station.
-There, she came to know that Gajapathi had raped a lady constable.
+In the past, Megalai lived happily with her father Ramanathan and her little sister Sangeetha.
+After her father's death, Megalai had the duty of looking after her sister and finding a job.
+She ought her father's government job, but the officer demanded sexual favors from her in return for the job, and she refused.
+Megalai went to the beach to clear up her mind and stayed there the whole day.
+As night fell, some drunk men tried to misbehave with her, and Gajapathi drove them out and took her to the police station.
+There, Megalai came to know that Gajapathi had raped a lady constable.
 Gajapathi beat up the journalist who took the video of his rape and left the videocassette on his table, Megalai took it and ran away from the place.
-During the run, Megalai was hit by Thandavarayan's car and Thandavarayan took the unconscious Megalai at his home.
-When Megalai woke up, she listened to the minister's plan of putting a bomb in a hospital.
-She managed to escape from the place and the minister's goons, and she beat up a pervert who tried to rape her.
-Megalai then entered a church and begged the church father to help her, he suggested her to stay in his home.
-The church father turned out to be a fraud and tried to rape Megalai, during the clash, Megalai was injured in the head and fainted.
+During the run, Megalai was hit by Thandavarayan's car, and Thandavarayan took the unconscious Megalai at his home.
+When Megalai woke up, she listened to Thandavarayan's plan of putting a bomb in a hospital.
+She managed to escape from the place and Thandavarayan's goons, and she beat up a pervert who tried to rape her.
+She then entered a church and begged the church father to help her, and he suggested her to stay in his home.
+However, the church father turned out to be a fraud and tried to rape Megalai; during the clash, she was injured in the head and fainted.

-After she awakes in the hospital, Megalai tells all the events to the police inspector Soundarapandian (Charan Raj) and he vows to put the culprit in jail.
+After she awakes in the hospital, Megalai tells all the events to the police inspector Soundarapandian, and he vows to put the culprit in jail.
 The next day, Malarvannan finds the videocassette and gives it to Soundarapandian.
-Meanwhile, Gajapathi sneaks into the hospital to kill Megalai while two terrorists appointed by Thandavarayan try to put a bomb in the hospital.
+Meanwhile, Gajapathi sneaks into the hospital to kill Megalai, while two terrorists appointed by Thandavarayan try to put a bomb in the hospital.
 Soundarapandian manages to save Megalai by killing Gajapathi.
-Following a bomb alert, the patients and the medical staff try to leave the place but it exploded killing more than 200 people.
-The following day, minister Thandavarayan commits suicide whereas the fake church father dies after being electrocuted.
-The film ends with Soundarapandian congratulating Megalai for her braveness and Megalai finally finds a government job.
+Following a bomb alert, the patients and the medical staff try to leave the place, but the bomb exploded, killing more than 200 people.
+The following day, Thandavarayan commits suicide, whereas the church father dies after being electrocuted.
+The film ends with Soundarapandian congratulating Megalai for her braveness and Megalai finally finding a government job.